 In commercial perfume houses, the perfumer relies on a brief from the brand manager or marketer, where the fragrance is formulated to work alongside tangibles like visuals or text.
+A fragrance director or in-house evaluator guides the perfumer’s notes towards the client’s vision – an important role, because the evaluator is aware of market trends.

 As an independent scent maker, my process is far more visceral – an ongoing struggle to trust my intuition.
 I try to expect the unexpected, to trust ideas that come from within and to work to present them to the world.
 Often, the frameworks of my projects are collaborators who are moving their craft in one another’s direction.